The early Hawaiians had no knowledge of modern-day science, physics, or prisms.

 What does this have to do with rainbows?
 Why are they so vivid in Hawai’i?

 Apparently, rainbows need some type of microscopic particle to form around a particle, which is called a nucleus.
-Many things can serve as a nucleus for rainbows on big masses of land.
+Many things can be a nucleus for rainbows on big land masses.
 For example, on the mainland, rainbows often use dust, car exhaust, and other air pollutants as their nucleus.

 Due to the trade winds and Hawai’i being the most isolated landmass in the world, there are not enough pollutants to serve as a rainbow’s nuclei (another reason we love it here!).